GUIDE 2025

 Constructive Employee Feedback Examples

 When things are not going as planned, constructive feedback can help redirect employees into taking on more successful behaviors.
-This is not the same as negative employee feedback; instead, it is constructive and can lead to positive outcomes.
+This is not the same as negative employee feedback; it is constructive and can lead to positive outcomes.

-Let us review some examples:
+Let us review some constructive feedback examples:

-8. Handling problematic behavior
+1. Handling problematic behavior

 “There have been some conversations about how you make jokes that make others uncomfortable.
 We have very clear rules and condone such behavior in this organization.
 Any inappropriate jokes and comments that cause hurt or offense to others are inappropriate and will lead to a penalty.”

 Handle inappropriate conduct in an organization immediately to uphold a respectful culture, inclusivity, and tolerance.
-However, supervisors cannot allot all the blame on the individual, as it can be a case of an accidental or unintentional offense.
+However, supervisors cannot allot all the blame on the individual, as it can be an accidental or unintentional offense.
 In such a scenario, there needs to be a decent conversation to determine the intentions behind the action and if it was just miscommunication.
 Additionally, feedback must not be weaponized to blame an employee; instead, it needs to be a way to give specific guidelines about what is acceptable and unacceptable in the organization and why.

-9. Communicate during employees failures
+2. Communicate during employees failures

-10. Address performance changes
+3. Address performance changes

-11. Reconnect when there is disengagement
+4. Reconnect when there is disengagement

 “After constant observation, I have observed that the results of the [x] department are not as successful as I hoped they would be.
 I assumed that all of you would be more involved and responsible individuals.
 However, that did not seem to be the case.
 Hence, I would like to understand why this happened on this project and how we can work to avoid such misunderstandings in the future.”

 In today’s digitally advanced world, team members are usually disconnected due to varying circumstances.
 Therefore, managers should not focus solely on personal opinions on the issue’s crux.
-Make sure everyone is on the same page regarding responsibilities and the importance of being on the same page.
+Ensure everyone is on the same page regarding responsibilities and the importance of being on the same page.
 Make sure to inquire how their disconnect happened and how to solve the issue in the future.

-12. Discuss errors productively
+5. Discuss errors productively

-13. Absence or lack of punctuality
+6. Absence or lack of punctuality

-14. Shy or anti-social employee
+7. Shy or anti-social employee

 “I value your ability to work alone and focus on your projects.
-I know I can rely on you to handle your work without extra management.
+I can rely on you to handle your work without extra management.
 However, I have observed you never speak up much during the team meetings, and our team would benefit from gaining your insights.
 Therefore, I would like to see you speak up at least once during next Monday’s meeting.”

 Conclusion